-The data acquisition system (DAQ) is a Canberra Lynx Digital Signal Analyzer \cite{Lynx2024}.
-It has up to 32k channels, accurate time stamps, superior count rate and temperature stability, and ethernet connectivity.
-Data acquisition display and control, system energy/shape calibration and operation of the digital oscilloscope are done via the HTTP interface of Lynx MCA.
-Spectral display, acquisition control, energy calibration and instrument setup are also possible using the built-in web server.
-So, except for liquid nitrogen fill-ups, one can run the entire experiment in standalone mode without any human presence.
+The centerpiece of the low-background counting facility is a Canberra GC4018 type HPGe detector~\cite{Canberra2024}.
+The used device is a $p$-type coaxial detector with excellent energy resolution in the photon-energy range of interest, $ 40~\mathrm{keV} \lesssim E_{\gamma} \lesssim 10$~MeV, and good relative efficiency ($\gtrsim 40\%$).
+Its full width at half maximum is $\lesssim 0.87$~keV and $\lesssim 1.80$~keV at 122~keV and 1.33~MeV, respectively, and its peak-to-Compton ratio is $\gtrsim 62$.
+The detector's Dewar stores enough liquid nitrogen for about a week of operation.
+Additionally, lead shielding of a few centimeters of thickness is built around the detector to further suppress the $\gamma$-background.
+The data-acquisition system (DAQ) is a Canberra Lynx digital signal analyzer~\cite{Lynx2024}.
+It has up to 32k channels, accurate time stamps, excellent count-rate and temperature stability, and Ethernet connectivity.
+Data acquisition display and control, system energy and shape calibration, and operation of the digital oscilloscope are performed via the HTTP interface of the Lynx multichannel analyzer.
+Spectral display, acquisition control, energy calibration, and instrument setup are also possible through the built-in web server.
+Thus, apart from liquid-nitrogen refills, the experiment can be run remotely with essentially no human presence.
+The primary data collected by the Lynx analyzer are transferred to the HUN-REN Wigner Datacenter and the HUN-REN Wigner Scientific Computing Laboratory (WSCLAB), allowing continuous monitoring and analysis while the experiment is running.

-The \textsuperscript{137}Cs sample is a small disk stored in a plastic holder, which is placed in a larger custom-made plastic holder disk.
-The large disk is standing in a custom-made holder which is manufactured from a hollow plastic cylinder.
-Part of the cylinder was removed, so the plastic holder disk can be placed into the trough (Fig.~\ref{sample holder}).
-The distance between the detector and the sample holder was kept fixed during the Run-1 data taking period.

-Temperature and relative humidity near the HPGe detector are monitored by an AM2315 sensor, which is connected to a Raspberry Pi computer that we used for periodic sensor readout (results were then transferred over ethernet for storage and analysis).
-In addition, humidity and temperature sensors of the HVAC system were also be monitored remotely via ethernet.
-The temperature at the lowest level of JURLab was between 12.2$^{\circ}$C and 12.7$^{\circ}$C at nearly all times during Run-0 and Run-1 (cf. bottom panel of~Fig.~\ref{timeline}).
-The HVAC system of the facility typically operates for a few hours each Monday in order to remove humidity and radon from the laboratory.
-The time series of relative humidity measurements is plotted in the middle panel Fig. \ref{timeline}.